Executive Bypassing PM: How to Handle Direct Assignments to Team

 - D.Ignore the situation to avoid conflict with the executive

-Why C: Option C is correct because it directly addresses the root cause of the conflict—the executive stakeholder's bypassing behavior—through a private, respectful conversation.
+Why C: It directly addresses the root cause of the conflict—the executive stakeholder's bypassing behavior—through a private, respectful conversation.
 This aligns with the PMP's focus on stakeholder engagement and conflict resolution, as it seeks to reinforce the project's communication protocols without escalating the issue publicly.
 By discussing the importance of following the plan, you maintain the authority of the project manager while preserving the stakeholder relationship.

 This PMP practice question is part of Courseiva's free PMI certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the PMP exam.